 McCoy & Stokes focuses on both family law and criminal law.
 If you or a spouse are facing charges related to domestic violence – or you have been a victim of domestic violence – contact us so that we may discuss both the family and criminal implications of your situation.

-To learn more your rights, contact McCoy & Stokes today at (843) 628-2855 to schedule your consultation with experienced Charleston family lawyers.
+To learn more your rights, contact McCoy & Stokes today at (843) 628-2855 to schedule your consultation with experienced Charleston domestic violence attorneys.